Troubleshooting Common Issues

 Startup | NGINX Ingress Controller fails to start. | Check the logs. | Misconfigured RBAC, a missing default server TLS Secret. |

-Ingress Resource and Annotations | The configuration is not applied | Check the events of the Ingress resource, check the logs, check the generated config. | Invalid values of annotations. |
+Ingress resource and annotations | The configuration is not applied | Check the events of the Ingress resource, check the logs, check the generated config. | Invalid values of annotations. |

-VirtualServer and VirtualServerRoute Resources | The configuration is not applied. | Check the events of the VirtualServer and VirtualServerRoutes, check the logs, check the generated config. | VirtualServer or VirtualServerRoute is invalid. |
+VirtualServer and VirtualServerRoute resources | The configuration is not applied. | Check the events of the VirtualServer and VirtualServerRoutes, check the logs, check the generated config. | VirtualServer or VirtualServerRoute is invalid. |

-Policy Resource | The configuration is not applied. | Check the events of the Policy resource as well as the events of the VirtualServers that reference that policy, check the logs, check the generated config. | Policy is invalid. |
+Policy resource | The configuration is not applied. | Check the events of the Policy resource as well as the events of the VirtualServers that reference that policy, check the logs, check the generated config. | Policy is invalid. |

-ConfigMap Keys | The configuration is not applied. | Check the events of the ConfigMap, check the logs, check the generated config. | Invalid values of ConfigMap keys. |
+ConfigMap keys | The configuration is not applied. | Check the events of the ConfigMap, check the logs, check the generated config. | Invalid values of ConfigMap keys. |

 NGINX | NGINX responds with unexpected responses. | Check the logs, check the generated config, check the live activity dashboard (NGINX Plus only), run NGINX in the debug mode. | Unhealthy backend pods, a misconfigured backend service. |